apwan/OSProject/proj4/README.md

 ## Tester Description

 In this project we use a similar tester as in previous Project 3, which initializes HTTP requests to different servers and send different requests according to test case files; the result of each request is automatically deduced from previous request sequence and compared with actual result.
-The test will pass only if all result matched.
+The test will be passed only if all results matched.

 Normally, the servers are started before each case and shut after the test finishes.
-Optionally, a test case can choose to shut down one or more servers during the testing process.
+Optionally, a test case can  shut down one or more servers during the test.
 In this case the correct results are also automatically deduced using the majority consensus requirement.
 Due to aforementioned difficulty, the test case does not implement partition.

 To help testing on multiple servers, we implementd auxiliary testers, who runs on different machines and help main tester to start and stop kvpaxos instances.
-The main tester will wait for all the three auxiliary tester to be alive, then start testing.
+The main tester will wait for all three auxiliary testers until they are alive, and then start testing.

 Each test case is specified by the `*.test` file under `test/` as in Project 3.
 After each case finished, the result as well as the ellaped time will be printed on the screen if the `with_err_mesg` flag is `true` (set in `test.conf`).